CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 ** Key Protector **

-For a complete BitLocker protection, the random encryption key itself must be protected.
+For complete BitLocker protection, the random encryption key must be protected.
 There are different variants for this:

 ** Used Disk Space Only **